Good podcast

 How "On The Dark Side" became a surprise hit

 Without the music, the 1983 cult classic film Eddie & The Cruisers just wouldn?t be the same.
 And without the film, the real-life bar band band who wrote many of the songs for its multi-platinum soundtrack wouldn?t have recorded the Top Ten single from it, ?On The Dark Side.?
 Get into the story of how John Cafferty & The Beaver Brown band got the gig of a lifetime in this episode of the Behind The Song podcast.
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2023-04-26